gander-social/indigo/docs/canadian-sovereignty-development-approach.md

 ### Development Environment Setup: Building Your Foundation

-Let's establish your development environment step by step, building on Bluesky's existing patterns while adding Canadian sovereignty capabilities.
+Let's establish your development environment step by step, building on Gander's existing patterns while adding Canadian sovereignty capabilities.

 First, ensure you have the proper Go development environment.
-Bluesky uses the latest stable Go version, which provides excellent performance and the most recent language features.
+Gander uses the latest stable Go version, which provides excellent performance and the most recent language features.
 The `GOEXPERIMENT=loopvar` setting in the Makefile enables improved loop variable semantics that prevent common programming errors.

 Copy the example environment configuration to create your local settings: